Challenges we address

-IT systems have grown exponentially over the years in the financial services industry.
-Growing demands of business, introduction of new products, mergers and acquisitions, regulatory requirements – have all added to the increased number and complexity of IT systems.
-The IT department aligned with the business divisions has functioned as silos leading to duplication of functions and usage of different IT systems across business segments.
+IT systems have grown exponentially larger and more complicated in the financial services industry.
+The growing demands of business, the introduction of new products, mergers and acquisitions, and regulatory requirements have all contributed to this challenging environment.
+The tendency of IT departments to operate in silos has been another contributing factor, leading to the duplication of functions and the usage of different IT systems across an enterprise.

-By organizing enterprise IT around services instead of around applications, SOA provides key benefits like simplifying IT landscape, improving productivity, agility and speed for both business and IT, allowing IT to deliver services faster and align closer with business and allowing the business to respond quickly and deliver optimal user experience.
+By organizing enterprise IT around services instead of around applications, Service Oriented Architecture or SOA provides several key benefits, such as: simplifying the IT landscape; improving productivity, agility, and speed for both business and IT; allowing IT to deliver services faster while aligning with business needs; and enabling the business to respond quickly to customers.

-A crucial component is the ESB (Enterprise Service Bus) based upon a SOA.
-By using a service oriented approach, we can de-couple and re-use existing application and middleware components in an unobtrusive way (the components are not aware of this),providing a low-risk transition from the current process and systems environments to the new architecture through a series of steps where each adds business value.
-This evolutionary approach should be complemented with a strong implementation methodology with an absolute focus on customer service and payment system resilience.
+A crucial component is the enterprise service bus (ESB) based on SOA.
+By using a service-oriented approach, we can decouple and reuse existing application and middleware components in an unobtrusive way, thus providing a low-risk transition to the new architecture.
+HCL complements this evolutionary approach with a strong implementation methodology that focuses on customer service and payment system resilience.